Can You Avoid Middle-Age Spread?

 “Obesity increases the risk, and reduces the age of onset, for many diseases of aging,” Mattson says.
 “Over the long-term, even our brains are affected.
 Emerging evidence suggests that long-standing diabetes and obesity can lead to changes in brain cells that make them vulnerable to aging.”

 As you move beyond your 50s, you’ll probably need fewer calories.
 But it’s also important to maintain proper nutrition, so don’t skimp on healthy foods.
-Weighing too little and weighing too much are each linked to poor health, especially in older people.
+Weighing too little or too much are linked to poor health, especially in older people.

 Small Steps to Healthy Aging